-Antagonism of muscarinic, histaminergic, and c1-adrenergic receptors has been hypothesized to be associated with various anticholinergic, seature, and cardiovascular effects of classical tricyclic antidepressant (TCA) drugs.
+Antagonism of muscarinic, histaminergic, and α_l -adrenergic receptors has been hypothesized to be associated with various anticholinergic, sedative, and cardiovascular effects of classical tricyclic antidepressant (TCA) drugs.
 Fluoxetine binds to these and other membrane receptors from brain tissue much less potently in vitro than do the tricyclic drugs.

-Absorption, Distribution, Metabolism, and Excretion Systemic bioavailability - In man, following a single oral 40-mg dose, peak plasma concentrations of fluoxetine from 15 to 55 ng/mL are observed after 6 to 8 hours.
+Absorption, Distribution, Metabolism, and Excretion

+Systemic bioavailability - In man, following a single oral 40-mg dose, peak plasma concentrations of fluoxetine from 15 to 55 ng/mL are observed after 6 to 8 hours.

 The Pulvule, tablet, oral solution, and Prozac Weekly capsule dosage forms of fluoxetine are bioequivalent.
 Food does not appear to affect the systemic bioavailability of fluoxetine, although it may delay its absorption by 1 to 2 hours, which is probably not clinically significant.
 Thus, fluoxetine may be administered with or without food.

-2 hours, which is probably not clinically significant.
-Thus, fluoxetine may be administered with or without food.
 Prozac Weekly capsules, a delayed-release formulation, contain enteric-coated pellets that resist dissolution until reaching a segment of the gastrointestinal tract where the pH exceeds 5.5.
 The enteric coating delays the onset of absorption of fluoxetine 1 to 2 hours relative to the immediate-release formulations.

-Protein binding - Over the concentration range from 200 to 1000 ng/mL, approximately 94.5% of fluoxetine is bound in vitro to human serum proteins, including albumin and α1-glycoprotein.
+Protein binding - Over the concentration range from 200 to 1000 ng/mL, approximately 94.5% of fluoxetine is bound in vitro to human serum proteins, including albumin and α_1 -glycoprotein.
 The interaction between fluoxetine and other highly protein-bound drugs has not been fully evaluated, but may be important (see PRECAUTIONS).

 Enantiomers - Fluoxetine is a racemic mixture (50/50) of R-fluoxetine and S-fluoxetine enantiomers.
-In animal models, both enantiomers are specific and potent serotonin uptake inhibitors with essentily equivalent pharmacologic activity.
+In animal models, both enantiomers are specific and potent serotonin uptake inhibitors with essentially equivalent pharmacologic activity.
 The S-fluoxetine enantiomer is eliminated more slowly and is the predominant enantiomer present in plasma at steady state.

-Metabolism - Fluoxetine is extensively metabolized in the liver to norfluoxetine and a number of other wetabolism - Fulloxetine is extensively metabolized in the liver to nortificate and a number of other unidentified metabolites.
-The only identified active metabolite, norfluoxetine, is formed by demethylation of fluoxetine, is formed by demethylation of fluoxetine, is, is formed by captured to the sesentially equivalent to R - or S-fluoxetine is a potent and selective inhibitor of serotonin uptake and has activity essentially equivalent to R - or S-fluoxetine.
+Metabolism - Fluoxetine is extensively metabolized in the liver to norfluoxetine and a number of other unidentified metabolites.
+The only identified active metabolite, norfluoxetine, is formed by demethylation of fluoxetine.
+In animal models, S-norfluoxetine is a potent and selective inhibitor of serotonin uptake and has activity essentially equivalent to R- or S-fluoxetine.
 R-norfluoxetine is significantly less potent than the parent drug in the inhibition of serotonin uptake.
 The primary route of elimination appears to be hepatic metabolism to inactive metabolites excreted by the kidney.